Currency:USD $

 • Ascendant Eclipse Talents:

-1. First Wrath or Starfire post-Eclipse is instant, with the first three Star Surges or Starfalls dealing increased damage.
+1. First Wrath or Starfire cast after Eclipse activation is instant, and the first three Starsurges or Starfalls deal increased damage.

-2. Critical strikes during Eclipse now deal additional damage over time, effectively replacing Astral Smoulder.
+2. Critical strikes during Eclipse deal additional damage over time, effectively replacing Astral Smoulder's sustained DoT component.

-3. Depending on the Eclipse entered, unleash either a lunar or solar bolt for additional damage.
+3. Depending on which Eclipse is entered, a lunar or solar bolt fires for additional burst damage.

 Hero Talents and Their Impact